This is a simple weeknight recipe that's easy to put together with ingredients you probably already have!

 - In a large bowl, add the Russian salad dressing, apricot jam, and dry onion soup mix.

-- Whisk together the sauce ingredients.
+- Whisk together the sauce ingredients and pour over the chicken

 - Bake the Russian chicken for one hour.